Poland to end Russian oil imports; Germany warns on gas

 Associated Press

-WARSAW, Poland (AP) — Poland announced steps Wednesday to end all Russian oil imports by the end of 2022, as Germany issued a warning over natural gas supplies and called on consumers to conserve energy in a sign of escalating economic tensions in Europe over Russia’s war in Ukraine.
+WARSAW, Poland (AP) — Poland announced steps Wednesday to end all Russian oil imports by year’s end, while Germany issued a warning about natural gas levels and called on people to conserve, new signs of how Russia’s war in Ukraine has escalated tensions about securing energy supplies to power Europe.

-Poland has already largely reduced its dependence on Russian oil, Prime Minister Mateusz Morawiecki said.
+Poland, which has taken in millions of Ukrainian refugees, has taken the lead in the European Union on swiftly cutting off Russian fossil fuels.
+The 27-nation bloc has declined to sanction energy because it depends on Moscow for the fuel needed for cars, electricity, heating and industry, but it has announced proposals to wean itself off those supplies.

-Morawiecki told a news conference that Poland was launching the most radical plan among European nations to wean off Russian energy sources.
+“We are presenting the most radical plan in Europe for departing from Russian oil by the end of this year,” Polish Prime Minister Mateusz Morawiecki said at a news conference.

-Poland said Tuesday it was banning imports of Russian coal.
-Morawiecki said he expects gas imports will be cut in May.
+It comes a day after Poland said it was banning Russian coal imports, expected by May.
+Morawiecki says Poland will take steps to become “independent” of Russian supplies and is calling on other European Union countries to “walk away” as well.
+He argues that money paid for Russia’s oil and gas is fueling its war machine.

-Morawiecki says Poland will take steps to become “independent” of Russian supplies and is calling on other European Union countries to “walk away” from Russia fossil fuels.
-Poland argues that money from oil and gas exports are fueling Russia’s war machine and that that should stop.
+While some in Europe are calling for an immediate boycott of all Russian oil and natural gas, the EU plans to reduce Russian gas imports by two-thirds by the end of the year and eliminate them before 2030.
+In the meantime, rattled energy markets have pushed up already high oil and natural gas prices for Europeans and others worldwide.

-Morawiecki called on the European Commission to impose tax on all hydrocarbons imported from Russia to make trade “just.”
+The EU is turning to investments in renewable energy as a long-term fix but also is scrambling to shore up alternative sources of fossil fuels, including a new agreement with the U.S. to receive more liquefied natural gas, or LNG, that arrives by ship.

-Poland has been taking strides to cut reliance on Russian gas.
-A liquid gas terminal was built in Swinoujscie and is being expanded now, receiving deliveries from Qatar, the U.S., Norway and other exporters.
-A new, Baltic pipeline bringing gas from Norway is to open at the end of this year.
+Poland is expanding an LNG terminal to receive deliveries from Qatar, the U.S., Norway and other exporters.
+A new Baltic pipeline bringing gas from Norway is expected to open by the end of the year.
+It also has been reducing dependence on Russian oil through contracts with Saudi Arabia, the U.S. and Norway and is considering imports from Kazakhstan.

-In Germany, the government issued an early warning over natural gas supplies and called on consumers to save energy amid concerns that Russia could cut off deliveries unless it is paid in rubles.
+Germany, the EU’s biggest economy and one of the most reliant on Russia’s natural gas, has signed deals with several suppliers of LNG, which is shipped to neighboring European countries and then pumped in.
+Officials say they aim to end the use of Russian oil and coal this year and natural gas by mid-2024.

-Western nations have rejected the Russian demand for ruble payments, arguing it would undermine the sanctions imposed against Moscow over the war in Ukraine.
+It has not stopped the fears about the coming months.
+Germany issued an early warning Wednesday over gas supplies and called on companies and households to conserve amid concerns that Russia could cut off gas deliveries unless it is paid in rubles.

-Economy Minister Robert Habeck said the move was a precautionary measure as, so far, Russia is still fulfilling its contracts.
-But he appealed to companies and households in Germany to start reducing their gas consumption.
+Western nations have rejected that demand, arguing it would undermine sanctions over the war.

 “The question how long the gas will last basically depends on several factors (such as) consumption and weather,” he said.
 “If there’s a lot of heating, then the storage facilities will be emptied.”

-He added that Germany is prepared for a sudden stop in Russian gas supplies, but warned that this would have “considerable impacts” and urged consumers to play their part in preventing a shortage by scaling back demand.
+He added that Germany is prepared for a sudden stop in Russian gas supplies but warned of “considerable impacts” and urged consumers to help prevent a shortage by reducing their use.

-“We are in a situation where, I have to say this clearly, every kilowatt hour of energy saved helps,” said Habeck.
-“And that’s why I would like to combine the triggering of the warning level with an appeal to companies and private consumers to help Germany, help Ukraine, by saving gas or energy as a whole.”
+“We are in a situation where, I have to say this clearly, every kilowatt hour of energy saved helps,” Habeck said.

-The second warning level would require companies in the gas industry take necessary measures to regulate supply.
-The third warning level entails full state intervention into the gas market to ensure that those who most need gas — such as hospital and private households — receive it, said Habeck.
+The second warning level would require companies in the gas industry to take necessary measures to regulate supply.
+The third means full state intervention to ensure that those who most need gas — such as hospitals and private households — receive it, Habeck said.

 “We’re not there and we don’t want to go there,” he added.